ShreekarYP/HTML-Mini-Project-2/README.md

 #Html project 2
 <br>
-Note: this is not a regular time table. this is a fake time table created only for project purpose.
+Note: this is not a regular time table. this is a fake time table created only for project purpose.<br>
+- by author